23 Top Movies for Chinese Learners in 2025

 Movies to learn Mandarin

-The script uses simple Chinese phrases but is quite touching and touches on some philosophical themes.
+The script uses simple Chinese phrases but is touching and touches on some philosophical themes.
 It will have you thinking long after the credits have rolled.

 8. Happy times (幸福时光 / Xìngfú Shíguāng) — 2000